MetaStar2020/MLBaseApps/README.md

 ## 4. Drawing Recognition

 This iOS app classifies an image that was drawn by user using my own deep-learning machine-learning model.
-Dataset is an MIT licensed dataset provided at http://bit.ly/2oF5qXt
+Dataset is an MIT licensed dataset provided at http://bit.ly/2Ba4o8M

 ### Features

 - [x] DataSet (images)
 - [x] CreateML (mlmodel)
+- [x] TuriCreate (mlmodel)
+- [x] Python for TuriCreate

 ## Requirements